India Among Top Corruption Exporting Countries: Transparency Report

 Foreign bribery has huge costs and consequences for countries across the globe – and those costs have become more severe during the Covid-19 pandemic.
 With many cases of foreign bribery occurring in health care, we cannot afford for corruption to cost any additional lives, the report says.

-Corruption is increasing exponentially in India because most anti-corruption departments of the government such as the Central Vigilance Commission (CVC), anti-corruption ombudsman organizations Lokpal and the Lokayukta, state vigilance departments, and economic offences wings of police are apparently complicit in most corruption cases.
+Reasons for Corruption in India Corruption is increasing exponentially in India because most anti-corruption departments of the government such as the Central Vigilance Commission (CVC), anti-corruption ombudsman organizations Lokpal and the Lokayukta, state vigilance departments, and economic offences wings of police are apparently complicit in most corruption cases.
 Instead of taking action against the corrupt officials, they protect them.
+Moreover, these departments are full of unskilled investigating officers who lack communication skills and do not understand various aspects of white-collar financial crimes.
+In order to check corruption in India, these officers should be held accountable and punished for their failure to handle corruption cases.
+By Rakesh Raman |

 “Money lost to foreign bribery wastes millions of dollars that could otherwise go to lifesaving services like health care.
 Too many governments choose to turn a blind eye when their companies use bribery to win business in foreign markets.
 G20 countries and other major economies have a responsibility to enforce the rules,” said Delia Ferreira Rubio, Chair of Transparency International.